On Oahu’s west coast, in a nondescript body of water called Makaha Bay, sea turtles come to take a bath.

 They use their little flippers to scrape off some of the parasites, but they just can’t reach some places on their shells.
-It’s you’re a turtle, that’s got to be very annoying – like an itch in the middle of your back that you just can’t scratch.
+If you’re a turtle, that’s got to be very annoying, like an itch in the middle of your back that you just can’t scratch.

 Fortunately, in the underwater world, there are fish that like to nibble on such yucky stuff.
 They are called lavender tang and they hang out in Makaha Bay.
 So that’s one of the places where we went snorkeling and it was FREAKING AWESOME!
 We could actually see the fish nibbling yuck off of the turtles.

 Our son Brad snorkeling with sea turtles in Hawaii.